act-now-coalition/act-now-links-service/README.md

 ### Deploying changes

 Deploys are handled automatically by the [Firebase functions deploy](https://github.com/covid-projections/act-now-links-service/actions/workflows/functions-deploy.yml) Github action.
-The workflow is triggered on pushes to the `main` and `develop` branches so that the deployed functions will reflect the most up-to-date changes in `main`/`develop`.
+The workflow is triggered on pushes to the `main` and `develop` branches so that the deployed functions will reflect the most up-to-date status of the repository.

 If need be, you can deploy functions yourself by running `yarn deploy` in `functions/`, but this is generally discouraged as it disrupts the symmetry between Github and Firebase.

+## Insomnia

+Insomnia can be used to test, debug, and store requests.
+To download and install the Insomnia client see https://insomnia.rest/download.

+To work with the Act Now Links Service API in Insomnia, from the Insomnia dashboard select `Create > Import From > File` and select [`functions/insomnia-config.yaml`](./functions/insomnia-config.yaml).